paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 (2) Provide a reasonable opportunity for submission of written and oral comments and an opportunity for a public meeting at or near the facility at issue regarding the proposed plan and regarding any proposed findings under [section 9621(d)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9621/d/4&num=0&edition=prelim) (relating to cleanup standards).
 The President or the State shall keep a transcript of the meeting and make such transcript available to the public.
 The notice and analysis published under paragraph (1) shall include sufficient information as may be necessary to provide a reasonable explanation of the proposed plan and alternative proposals considered.

 **(b) Final plan** Notice of the final remedial action plan adopted shall be published and the plan shall be made available to the public before commencement of any remedial action.
-Such final plan shall be accompanied by a discussion of any significant changes (and the reasons for such changes) in the proposed plan and a response to each of the significant comments, criticisms, and new data submitted in written or oral presentations under subsection (a) of this section.
+Such final plan shall be accompanied by a discussion of any significant changes (and the reasons for such changes) in the proposed plan and a response to each of the significant comments, criticisms, and new data submitted in written or oral presentations under subsection (a).

 **(c) Explanation of differences** After adoption of a final remedial action plan—